brandenbyers/SDL3XcodeSkeleton/README.md

 ## Performance Considerations

-The engine is designed with performance as a primary consideration:
+The engine is designed with performance as a primary consideration but needs work:

-- Current CPU usage: <10% on M1 Mac
+- Current CPU usage: <20% on M1 Mac
-- Energy impact: Mostly "Low" impact level
+- Energy impact: "High" impact level
-- Memory usage: ~32MB
+- Memory usage: ~40MB

 Performance spikes may occur with continuous input, but optimization techniques mitigate this issue.